marcopennekamp/lore/performance.md

   variable.
 If it is already filled and we want to choose a second function, we throw the ambiguity error.
 If it is unassigned to at the end, we throw the empty-fit error.
 In other cases we can cache and call the function.
   - Improvement: Minuscule.
 At most 2-3ms.
+- Declare the size of the argument types array right away and assign argument types via indexing instead of push.
+  - Improvement: About 5-10ms.
+Not bad!
+- Bypass the argument type construction for "single unit multi-functions" entirely and simply assign unit to the argument type.
+  - Improvement: Another 5-10ms.
+Now running in about 90-95ms on my laptop.